Thornus/movie-app-demo/README.md

 ## Movie App

 The app is made in React.
-It's optimized for mobile screens but could work well on desktops too.
+It's optimized for mobile screens but could work well on desktops too with few additional changes in the code.

 ## Instructions